WalvisChris/MOD-Supermarket-Together/README.md

 > 'IEnumerator': type used in a using statement must be implicitly converitble to 'System.IDisposable'

-replace the IEnumerate with a foreach loop
+replace the IEnumerate with a foreach loop (ask ChatGPT for the code)

 > 'Random' is an ambiguous reference between 'UnityEngine.Random' and 'System.Random'